negralessio/multivariate-verfahren/README.md

 # Introduction
-This repository contains small python tasks in order to strengthen the recently learning from the lecture 'Multivariate Verfahren' in summer 2022.
+This repository contains small python exercises in order to strengthen the recently learned from the lecture 'Multivariate Verfahren' in the summer semester 2022.